 You might recognize this track from the movie A Star is Born.
 And while Lady Gaga’s character in the film performs this dramatically sad song, Lady Gaga co-wrote it outside of the film.

 If you want to learn this beautiful song, you might be relieved to hear that it’s actually relatively simple to play.
-This tutorial will take you through both strumming and picking.
-In terms of chords, you need Em7, D/F#, G, C, D, Em, Bm, and Am.
+This tutorial (video above right) will take you through both strumming and picking.
+Regarding chords, you need Em7, D/F#, G, C, D, Em, Bm, and Am.

 23. “Candle in the Wind” by Elton John (1973)